donnod/linux-sgx-mage/SampleCode/MutualAttestation/README.txt

 ---------------------------
-Purpose of LocalAttestation
+Purpose of MutualAttestation
 ---------------------------
 The project demonstrates:
-- How to establish a protected channel
-- Secret message exchange using enclave to enclave function calls
+- Three enclaves mutually derive others' measurements.

 ------------------------------------
 How to Build/Execute the Sample Code